GabbedT/ApogeoRV/Docs/store_buffer.md

     * Threshold value.
     * Store operation type (byte, halfword or word).
     * Bus operation type (fixed or incremental).
-    * Stride value.
     * Change buffer select bit.
 * Execute instructions.
 * Ensure that the instructions are not dependent on stored values.
 * Check the CSR and wait until the buffer is empty.
 * Clear the bit on CSR allows subsequent stores to push data into the burst buffer if not needed anymore.

 After all those steps, the normal execution can resume.

+### Rollback

+TODO